kranzky/mmm/diary/page6/index.md

 I should also note that `` and `` are special words, as are``, ``, `` and ``.
 And that I strip `S` from the ends of words, so that `GREATNESS` becomes `GREATNE`, in an effort to reduce the number of unique words (as removing an `S` will often turn a word from plural to singular).

-As an example, here is the opening chapter of “The Emerald City of Oz” by L. Frank Baum as presented to the inference algorithm, once parsed into the 16-bit dictionary:
+As an example, here is the opening chapter of "The Emerald City of Oz" by L. Frank Baum as presented to the inference algorithm, once parsed into the 16-bit dictionary:

 ```